The-Scripters-Guild/ForgeWiki/knowledge/scripting/guides-and-info/node-pin-has-too-many-connections-error.md

 <figure><img src="../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

 The "Node Pin Has Too Many Connections" error is a frontend issue that occurs when a duplicate connection is established on a node pin.
 This most commonly happens when a lag spike occurs at the exact moment a user is attempting to connect a pin, resulting in the system registering multiple connections where only one was intended.
-Because a double connection is illegal, the node graph may fail to build.
+Because a double connection is illegal, the node graph fails to build.

 ## Identifying the Error